 Big E Joins The New Day

 In the summer of 2014, Big E was assigned to a tag team with Kofi Kingston and Xavier Woods.
-WWE began releasing promos hyping “The New Day” – a faction made up of Big E, Kofi Kingston and Xavier Woods that summer.
-The New Day made their debut on the November 28 2014 episode of SmackDown where they defeated the team of Curtis Axel, Heath Slater and Titus O’Neil.
+WWE began releasing promos hyping “The New Day” – a faction made up of Big E, Kofi Kingston and Xavier Woods.
+The New Day made their debut on the November 28 2014 episode of SmackDown.
+They defeated the team of Curtis Axel, Heath Slater and Titus O’Neil.

 The New Day defeated Tyson Kidd and Cesaro at Extreme Rules 2015 to win the WWE Tag Team Championships.
-They retained their titles at PayBack and Elimination Chamber pay-per-view events but lost the titles at Money In The Bank to Darren Young and Titus O’Neil.
+They retained their titles at PayBack and Elimination Chamber pay-per-view events.
+The New Day lost the titles at Money In The Bank to Darren Young and Titus O’Neil.
 They regained the titles at SummerSlam.

 The New Day retained their titles for several months defeating numerous tag team challengers like The Usos, The Dudley Boyz, The Vaudevillains, and Enzo Amore and Big Cass.
-In July 2016, after being drafted to RAW, The New Day became the longest reigning WWE Tag Team champions having held the titles for 331 days.
-They lost the titles after 483 days to Sheamus and Cesaro at Roadblock: End of the Line.
+In July 2016, after being drafted to RAW, The New Day became the longest reigning WWE Tag Team champions.
+They held the titles for 331 days.
+The New Day lost the titles after 483 days to Sheamus and Cesaro at Roadblock: End of the Line.

 In April 2017, Big E and The New Day were drafted to SmackDown.
 At Battleground, Kofi Kingston and Xavier Woods won the SmackDown Tag Team Championships and under the Freebird Rule, Big E was also recognized as a champion.
 The New Day lost the titles to the Usos at SummerSlam.